freifunk/www.freifunk.net/wp-plugins/betterplace-project-table/README.md

 Options are:
 * orderBy: to order the output by one of the following fields: key, openAmount, incompleteNeed, progress, donors
 * sort: whether to order ascending (asc) oder descending (desc)
+* use_ffapi: enable or disable use of ffapi
+* more_campaign: add betterplace campaign-ids

 Changes
 -------
+1.4.0
+* add boost campaigns that can be provided via freifunk API
+* Bug fixes
+ * don't crash when there's an unknown campaign provider
+ * avoid duplicate campaign entries

 1.3.5
 * Bug fixes
 * allow to hide project provider